reflex-dev/reflex-web/docs/hosting/deploy.md

 )
 ```

-`--loglevel` is another common `reflex` command option.
+`--loglevel` is another common command option.
 When setting `--loglevel debug`, a command prints additional information, which can be helpful during debug.

 ### Authentication Commands

 #### reflex login

-When you type the `reflex login` command for the very first time, it opens the hosting service login page.
+When you type the `reflex login` command for the very first time, it opens the hosting service login page in your browser.
 We authenticate users through OAuth.
 At the moment the supported OAuth providers are Github and Gmail.
 You should be able to revoke such authorization on your Github and Google account settings page.
 We do not log into your Github or Gmail account.
 OAuth authorization provides us your email address and in case of Github your username handle.
 We use those to create an account for you.
-When you return, the email used in the original account creation is used to identify you as a user.
+The email used in the original account creation is used to identify you as a user.
 If you have authenticated using different emails, those create separate accounts.
 To switch to another account, first log out using the `reflex logout` command.
 More details on the logout command are in [reflex logout](#reflex-logout) section.

 ```python eval
 doccmdoutput(